yuqitanyq/tp/docs/UserGuide.md

 * ISBN must be 10 or 13 digits in length, and contain only numbers with at most one `-` character between consecutive numbers.
 If it is 13 digits long, it must start with 978 or 979.

 * ISBN digits must have valid checksum.
-Details on calculating checksum can be found here.
+Details on calculating checksum can be found at [this section](#6-appendix).

 * AUTHOR must start with an alphanumeric character, and can only contain alphanumeric characters and `.` character.